Children

 Preschool children have limited ability to plan and control their behavior.
 They have a poor understanding of the long-term consequences of their behavior.
 Children’s typical sexual behavior (such as curiously looking at another child) is unplanned.
 The behavior is impulsive, without much forethought.

 Children often play make-believe.
 They often pretend to be something or someone else.
-They may play or dress up as various people (real and make believe, of different professions, roles, and genders) and of animals.
+They may play or dress up as various people (real and make believe of different professions roles) and of animals.

 Sexual Behavior

 Preschool-aged children are curious in general and tend to actively learn about the world through listening, looking, touching, and imitating.
 Preschool-aged children express their general curiosity about the world with questions.
 They also imitate behavior they have seen and they explore their own bodies and others’.
 Children ages 2 to 5 years old tend to look at others’ bodies and may be especially curious if those people are nude.
 Children that age do not tend to respect physical boundaries and may stand too close to other people.
 They often touch their own sexual body parts, even in public.
 Young children may also touch adult women’s breasts, particularly their mothers’.
 Dressing up and pretending to be others is not unusual throughout this developmental period.
-Some parents and caregivers may be concerned or confused if their child displays behavior that is not culturally typical for their sex assigned at birth (like a male child dressing up in girls’ clothing).
+Some parents and caregivers may be concerned or confused if their child displays behavior that is not culturally typical.
 We encourage families to remember that childhood is a period of learning and growth.
-In addition, providing affirmative and non-judgmental support of a child’s exploratory behaviors will allow for the best outcomes for your child, where they feel accepted and loved by their family regardless of their gender identity or expression.

 Sexual play (showing one’s own sexual body parts and looking at or briefly touching other children’s body parts) is not unusual for preschool-age children.
 Sexual play is discussed in more detail below in the school-age development section.
 Culture and social context influence how often these typical behaviors occur.